Course Description

 This boot camp consists of 3 parts:

-Note: This boot camp includes material from course 104 - IT Security Risk Management: A Lifecycle Approach (ITSG-33).
-As a result, you are not required to register for course 104 if you are planning to complete this boot camp.
+Note: This boot camp includes material from course ITS201C - IT Security Risk Management: A Lifecycle Approach (ITSG-33) (previously course 104).
+As a result, you are not required to register for course ITS201C if you are planning to complete this boot camp.

 Course Objectives